 The Purpose of Textual Analysis

-The purpose of your textual analysis depends on the object of your analysis, such as:
+The purpose of your textual analysis depends on the object of your study, such as:

 - Analysis of a video or movie may aim to determine the target audience, dialogues, cinematography, visual and sound effects, and the message conveyed through his work.

-- Analysis of texts and short stories focus on the language, narrative, choice of words, imagery, perception of the writer, and organisation of the text.
+- Analysis of texts and short stories focuses on the language, narrative, choice of words, imagery, perception of the writer, and organisation of the text.

 - You can analyse a monument based on its architectural history, stories related to it, and visitors’ navigation.